Here are our pick of things to do in Birmingham with teens to earn serious parenting points.

 If you’re looking for somewhere to stay then check out our Rotunda aparthotel.
 It makes a great start to any visit with teens of any age, not least because of its Instagramability!
 Otherwise, read on!

 Birmingham is HUGE on shopping.
 We have every high-street brand you could wish for and a wide range of trendy independent brands too, plus some seriously high-end department stores and gold standard beauty halls.
-Shopping In Birmingham is a fantastic resource for any retail obsessed teen who wants to plan their shopping like a military campaign.

 Keep an eye on Shopping In Birmingham for special events – Selfridges is particularly hot at organising mini-festivals.
 It also has a jaw-dropping food hall downstairs, which is a good place to grab a bite to eat or grab gifts to take home.